Girls' Last Tour: Anime

-An anime television series adaptation by White Fox was announced by Kadokawa at Anime Expo 2017, with Takaharu Ozaki as director, Kazuyuki Fudeyasu in charge of series composition, and Mai Toda adapting the character designs for animation.
+An anime television series adaptation by White Fox was announced by Kadokawa at Anime Expo 2017 alongside the release of a teaser visual, with Takaharu Ozaki directing, Kazuyuki Fudeyasu in charge of series composition, and Mai Toda adapting the character designs for animation.
 The series aired in Japan between October 6 and December 22, 2017, on AT-X and other stations.
-Chito (Inori Minase) and Yuuri (Yurika Kubo) perform the opening and ending themes, "Ugoku Ugoku" (動く、動く, Moving, Moving) and "More One Night".
-Sentai Filmworks have licensed the series and streamed the series on Anime Strike.
-MVM Films has licensed the series in the UK.
-Muse Communication has licensed the series in Asia-Pacific.
+Sentai Filmworks licensed the series and simulcast streamed it on Anime Strike.
+MVM Films licensed the series in the United Kingdom and Muse Communication licensed the series in South and Southeast Asia.

 Episodes

 Each episode consists of two to three short, interconnecting stories.